How to Choose an Executive Assistant Agency: 12-Point CEO Checklist

 Frequently Asked Questions

-Choose an executive assistant agency by comparing specialization, assistant vetting, dedicated versus shared support, onboarding, account management, quality management, backup coverage, security, time-zone fit, pricing transparency, and trial terms.
-The right agency should remove management overhead, not create more of it.
+Choose an executive assistant agency by comparing specialisation, assistant vetting, dedicated versus shared support, onboarding process, account management, quality management, backup coverage, security and GDPR practices, time-zone fit, pricing transparency, and whether a trial period is available.
+Use the 12-point checklist above to score each agency against the same criteria.

-Ask where assistants are based, how they are vetted, whether they are dedicated or shared, who manages quality, what happens if the assistant is unavailable, whether backup support is included, how onboarding works, how confidentiality is handled, whether GDPR-aware workflows are supported, and whether there is a trial period.
+Ask where assistants are based, how they are vetted, whether they are dedicated or shared, who manages quality, what happens if the assistant is unavailable, whether backup support is included, how onboarding works, how data and confidentiality are handled, whether pricing includes management and quality oversight, and whether a trial period is available.

-A good executive assistant agency provides vetted assistants, structured onboarding, a clear management layer, quality support, backup or replacement coverage, secure workflows, transparent pricing, and assistants trained for executive-level work rather than only general admin tasks.
+A good executive assistant agency provides vetted assistants, structured onboarding, a clear management layer, quality support, backup or replacement coverage, secure workflows, transparent pricing, and contract flexibility.
+The agency should remove overhead from the executive rather than creating it.

 An executive assistant agency is usually better for ongoing, high-context CEO support because it includes vetting, onboarding, quality management, and continuity.
-A freelancer may be better for defined one-off tasks or if you have time to hire, train, and manage the person yourself.
+A freelancer may be better for defined, project-based tasks where accumulated context is not required.

 Choose based on how much real-time collaboration you need.
-Offshore support can work for asynchronous tasks, but UK and European CEOs who need inbox, calendar, travel, stakeholder communication, and same-day follow-through usually benefit from assistants working during their business day.
+Offshore support can work for asynchronous tasks, but UK and European CEOs who need inbox, calendar, travel, stakeholder communication, and same-day coverage require assistants working within European business hours.
+DonnaPro uses EU-based assistants aligned to UK hours.

 A virtual assistant agency usually focuses on general task support, while an executive assistant agency should provide higher-level support for CEOs, founders, and executives.
-Executive assistant work often includes inbox judgment, calendar strategy, stakeholder communication, meeting preparation, travel, research, and operational follow-through.
+Executive assistant work requires vetting against C-suite criteria, stronger onboarding, ongoing quality management, and a management layer that a standard VA agency typically does not include.

 Pricing should clearly state whether it includes assistant time, onboarding, management, quality oversight, backup coverage, training, replacement support, and account support.
-If the price only includes assistant hours, you may still carry more management responsibility than expected.
+If the price only includes assistant hours and everything else is additional or unclear, the agency is not providing a fully managed service.

 Related Guides & Resources